Biraj2004/intel-optane-ssd-disable/README.md

   <img src="https://i.postimg.cc/jSZxGx7N/20-July-03-56-18-PM-vlc.jpg" alt="dsl to aml;" />

-- Open the software *Xiasl-Win64* and load the *SSDT-Optane-Disable.dsl* file into it.
+- Open the software *Xiasl-Win64* and load the *SSDT-Optane-Disable* file into it.
 [File Here](https://github.com/Biraj2004/intel-optane-ssd-disable/blob/main/SSDT-Optane-Disable.aml)

 - Paste the copied BIOS-id value and replace the existing BIOS-id with the new one.
 Save it.